The 7 Best Cooling Pillows for Night Sweats (Tested)

 EXPERT SCORE

-The GhostPillow utilizes a highly aerated gel memory foam core combined with phase-change material to target night sweats from two different angles.
+The GhostPillow relies on a highly aerated gel memory foam core combined with phase-change material to target night sweats from two different angles.
 The foam block is heavily ventilated with vertical holes that allow hot air to escape every time the weight of your head compresses the pillow.
 On the outside, GhostBed uses a moisture-wicking Ghost Ice fabric cover that feels noticeably cool to the touch.
 Our thermal sensors registered an impressive heat dissipation rate, primarily due to the active airflow moving through the core vents.
 The six-inch loft provides medium-plush support that gently cradles the neck without excessive sinkage.

 6. Saatva Latex Pillow